This workshop aims to introduce how to make a Java application fully observable with:

 We want to add new metrics to the easypay service to measure they payment processing and store time.

-So we target a metric of Timer type.
+So we target a metric of Histogram type.

 In order to achieve this goal, we will measure the time spent in the two methods process